 Welcome to I3D:bio – a research data management resource for bioimaging with a focus on light microscopy

-- help organize your microscopy research data?
+- helping organize your microscopy research data

 I3D:bio is developing the resources, materials and services for the bioimaging community: